Best Portable Toilet [Review & Guide]

 - Great-capacity tanks

 - Battery-powered flush

 - The pump may give up after a year or so

-Equipped with a 2.5-gallon freshwater tank and a 5.3-gallon waste tank, the Camco Standard is sure to fulfill all your physical needs during camping.
+Equipped with a 2.5 gallon fresh water holding tank and a 5.3 gallon waste tank, the Camco Standard is sure to fulfill all your physical needs during camping.

 The toilet can withstand up to 330 pounds, so people of all sizes will be able to use it.

 You wouldn’t believe how satisfied customers were with this insipid-looking toilet.
 And why wouldn’t they?

 It’s as efficient as a toilet that sells for over $100.
 Due to having been made of polyethylene, it’s at once lightweight and sturdy.

 The toilet is available in 2 models: standard and premium.
 The latter is actually pretty gorgeous and costs $11 or so more than the standard version.